Simoncarbo/Ultras-Sound-Nerve-Segmentation---Kaggle/README.md

 but I tried to focus on the thinking part.
 While it couldn't bring me to the top submissions, I learned a lot and tried out some original ideas.
 Of course, all this wouldn't have been possible without all the work that has been put in Keras and Theano.
 I'll never thank the contributors enough.
 I also want to thank Marko Jocic for his starter code for the competition.
-I potentially will publish some of the ideas from this project in a scientific paper.
+I did not evaluate the gain from the presented ideas, but will potentially publish some of them in a scientific paper.
 If you have any questions or want to do some collaboration, don't hesitate to send me a message.